KordingLab/KordingLab.github.io/_posts/2021-06-30-meeting-with-mentors.md

 ## Some things to keep in mind
 #### 8. Refuse to be confused.
-It may be hard to signal confusion when you feel you “should” know something.
+It's very important that you be open about what doesn't make sense.
+But it may be hard to signal confusion when you feel you “should” know something.
 Professors can be intimidating!
-But they're usually nice and have likely thought about how to create an environment of [psychological safety](https://en.wikipedia.org/wiki/Psychological_safety) in which mistakes are okay.
-Progression comes from exploring points of confusion.
-Your open confusion can be very helpful, too, since it’s hard for an expert to know what points will be confusing in advance.
-If you feel the conversation is sidetracked, offer to keep the conversation moving forward if you can just look it up later.
+But, like it or not, learning comes from exploring points of confusion.
+Often, the mark of a good academic is not one who "knows everything" but someone who is honest about not understanding even the "basic" things.
+Of course, don't go overboard: offer to keep the conversation moving forward if you can just look it up later.
 #### 9. Discuss milestones.
 It's good to be transparent about timelines.
 Some people create a shared calendar about research and career milestone goals: conference submissions, paper submissions, candidacy date, fellowship submission, etc. Regardless of whether you create an actual calendar, have strategic meetings once or twice a semester to chart out plans to achieve the milestones and evaluate progress.
 It's up to you to keep track of what needs doing when.
 #### 10. Be your own best ally.